 Saint John Travel Guide

 St. John’s Island is one of the U.S. Virgin Islands located just 40 miles east of Puerto Rico in the Caribbean.
-It is a popular destination for US tourists, but unfortunately is an expensive place to visit.
+It is a popular destination for US tourists, but unfortunately, as a result, it’s an expensive place to visit.
 Most of the tourists here tend be couples, families, or people with more disposable income.
-Most of the island is national park, which provides opportunities for lots of trekking and wildlife spotting.
+The majority of the island is national park, which provides opportunities for lots of trekking and wildlife spotting.
 The primary draws of the island are the stunning beaches and great resorts, the perfect setting for a relaxing vacation.

 - Transportation – Most of St. John’s is easily walkable and makes for a good stroll.
 Otherwise, taxis are usually around $6 USD around Cruz Bay.

 Money Saving Tips

 - Camp – The least expensive way to visit St. John’s is to stay on a campsite.
 These are well equipped with amenities.

 - Walk – Since the island is so easily walkable, skip getting a taxi and just walk.